brockn/hdfs-nfs-proxy/README.md

 1. Requirements:

-        - HDFS Instance with CDH3 or Apache Hadoop 0.23
+        - HDFS Instance with CDH, Apache Hadoop 0.23+, or Apache Hadoop 1.0+
-        - Note that this has only been tested on RHEL (or equivalent) with 5.7 or 6.X as NFS Clients
+        - Note that this has only been tested extensive on RHEL (or equivalent) with 5.7 and 6.X as NFS Clients with CDH3u2.

 1. Create the mount location